 While not all opioid use is illegal, it can still be harmful to you and the baby to take regularly and to stop suddenly.
-Trying to quit an opioid cold turkey can result in preterm labor and fetal death.
+Trying to quit an opioid suddenly can result in preterm labor and other severe consequences for your baby.

 - If you are addicted to an opioid like oxycodone or heroin, it is best to tell your doctor, who will help you find a substance abuse treatment program.
-You should also tell your OB-GYN if you take methadone. - ► GEHA medical members are eligible for virtual substance-use disorder counseling via MDLIVE.
+You should also tell your OB-GYN if you take methadone. - Opioid use during pregnancy may warrant careful observation of your baby by trained neonatal staff. - GEHA medical members are eligible for virtual substance-use disorder counseling via MDLIVE.
 For more on this benefit, visit geha.com/MDLIVE